ngokhoa1202/cs-note/programming/javascript/angular/Asynchronous programming in Angular.md

 # Asynchronous programming
 ## Zone.js
 - The change of an element on DOM tree is automatically managed by Angular itself (actually `Zone.js`).
-- Much simpler compared to [useState hook](useState%20hook.md) of ReactJs.
+- Much simpler compared to [useState hook](useState%20hook.md) of ReactJS.
 - However, Angular has to ==traverse all of the component tree== to detect which component needs updating after the state has been changed.
 ## signal
 - More fine-grained because we ==explicitly declare which element on DOM is observed for change==.